chenbishop/Kasm-Pulumi/gcp/README.md

 ## Start A Kasm Session
 Navigate to the **WORKSPACES** tab at the top of the page and start your first Kasm session once the workspace image is ready!

-## Accessing Your GKE Cluster with kubectl
+## (Optional) Accessing Your GKE Cluster with kubectl
-Once the Pulumi script is completed, follow these steps to access your GKE cluster using kubectl.
+After the Pulumi script completes, follow these steps to access your GKE cluster using kubectl.

 ### Configure kubectl to Use the Cluster Credentials
 Run the following command to retrieve the credentials for your GKE cluster: